GEMScienceTools/oq-mbtk/docsrc/contents/mbt.rst

 Declustering
 ============
-Primarily, the declustering is handled in the oq-hmtk inside the OpenQuake engine, but this function in the mbtk is most commonly used by the hazard team (for now).
+Primarily, the declustering is handled in the `hmtk <https://github.com/gem/oq-engine/tree/master/openquake/hmtk>`_ module of the OpenQuake engine, but this function in the mbtk is most commonly used by the hazard team (for now).

 .. autofunction:: openquake.mbt.tools.model_building.dclustering.decluster